cakephp/docs/en/cakephp-overview/what-is-cakephp-why-use-it.rst

 enable you to work in a structured and rapid manner–without loss of flexibility.

 CakePHP takes the monotony out of web development.
-CakePHP provides you with all the tools you need to get started coding and what you need to get done: the logic specific to your application.
+It provides you with all the tools you need to get started coding and what you need to get done: the logic specific to your application.
 Instead of reinventing the wheel every time you begin a new project,